Leadership Graduate Course Descriptions

 LDSP 5130 - Leadership Judgement and Decision Making.
 This course explores decision-making and problem-solving in diverse environments.
 Contrasting viewpoints and approaches to decision-making and problem-solving are examined via readings and cases.
 Topics covered include decision ethics, impact on stakeholders, and framing.

-LDSP 5140 - Social Influence Processes.
-Examines Leadership as a process in which leaders influence others for the common good through a variety of tactics and strategies.
-Topics include negotiation, impression management, self-presentation processes, framing, attitude formation, groupthink, self-monitoring, self and collective identity, interpersonal influence, and followership.
+LDSP 5140 - Influence and Persuasion.
+Examines Leadership as a process of reciprocal influence between leaders and followers to achieve agreed-upon organizational goals.
+Topics to be addressed include impression management, self-presentation processes, framing, attitude formation, groupthink, self-monitoring, self and collective identity, interpersonal influence, persuasion tactics and strategies, and the ethics of persuasion.

 LDSP 5150 - Power, Ethics, and Leadership.
 This course examines the basic concepts and uses of leadership power and influence in the organization.
 Topics include the use, misuse, creation, and dispersion of power, ethical implications in the use of power and influence, and the interplay of power and related ideas.